Welcome to the Unix-like Artifacts Collector documentation

 UAC is a Live Response collection script for Incident Response that makes use of native binaries and tools to automate the collection of AIX, Android, ESXi, FreeBSD, Linux, macOS, NetBSD, NetScaler, OpenBSD and Solaris systems artifacts.
 It was created to facilitate and speed up data collection, and depend less on remote support during incident response engagements.

-UAC reads artifacts files on the fly and, based on their contents, collects relevant artifacts.
+UAC reads artifact files on the fly and, based on their contents, collects relevant artifacts.
 This makes UAC very customizable and extensible.

 The source code is available from the project page.